1up-dev/multimario-stats/commands.md

 #### !mmjoin
 + Ask the bot to join your channel if it is not already active there.
 + Must be sent by a racer in a chat where the bot is active (like twitch.tv/MultiMarioEvents).
-+ ⚠️ This command has been unreliable in the past.
++ ❗ *This command has been unreliable in the past.
 Make sure follower-only and subscriber-only modes are both off, so the bot can respond.
-If it still isn't working, check with an admin or the host.
+If it still isn't working, check with an admin or the host.*
-+ ⚠️ The bot may delay its responses to avoid getting globally muted by Twitch.
-When this happens, your command is processed instantly, but the bot won't respond instantly.
++ ❗ *The bot may delay its responses to avoid getting globally muted by Twitch.
+When this happens, your command is processed instantly, but the bot won't respond instantly.*

 ## Commands for channel owner
 #### !mmleave
 + Ask the bot to leave your channel.
 Must be sent by the channel owner in their own chat.

 ## Commands for Admins
-*Note: ⚠️ indicates a destructive command that is not easily undone.*
 #### !forcequit/!noshow/!dq [twitch_username]
 + Set the status of `[twitch_username]` to "Quit", "No-Show", or "Disqualified".
 #### !revive [twitch_username]